A Walk Among the Tombstones (film): Editing

 Frank admitted he was unhappy with his first cut of the film, and screened it for friends Tony Gilroy and Steven Soderbergh to get their input.

-As Frank explained: "As we started shooting, there were times where I would say, 'Okay.
-We have to get a little more coverage because they’re going to make me cut.
-I know they’re going to make me cut.'
-I started having this jacked story conversation in my head as we were shooting.
-'I need to get something here because I know they’re going to want it.'
-I would design super fancy shots.
-I’d say, 'We need to have more of the kind of shot I call ‘Look Ma, I’m directing.’
-There would be a bunch of those.
-Then, I cut the movie, and I looked at the movie, and it was early on in the process, and it didn't work.
-It wasn't working for me and I couldn't figure out why.
+As Frank explained, he did extensive filming of camera coverage in anticipation of his belief studio executives would demand substantial edits to the final film.
+He completed a preliminarily rough cut of the film, which he found disappointing.
+“It wasn't working for me and I couldn't figure out why.
 It seemed to be fighting itself, and I couldn't understand what it was.
 So I showed it to my toughest friend I know, Steven Soderbergh.
 He watched the movie, and the first thing he said when the lights came up is, 'You didn't cut it the way you shot it.
-You need to cut this movie the way you shot this movie.'
-It was not because anyone told me to do anything.
-It was a momentary failure of nerve on my part and we changed the movie.
-We then stuck to our guns.
+You need to cut this movie the way you shot this movie.’”
+There were never demands for edits, and Frank attributed his first version of the film to a “failure of nerves” on his part.
+He added: “We then stuck to our guns.
 We cut the movie the way it was supposed to be cut from that point on."
 Over three weeks Frank and Soderbergh recut the entire film.
-Gilroy suggested cutting out the character of Jo Durkin, a cop from Scudder's past played by Ruth Wilson.
-Frank praised Wilson's performance, but came to realise that the character had to be removed as Scudder was a stronger character on his own.
-Another subplot that was cut featured Neeson's real-life son Micheál Richardson as Scudder's son.
-Neeson supported the removal of this, saying "It didn't belong, it cluttered things up."
 In total, twenty minutes were removed from the original cut of the film.

+Gilroy suggested eliminating scenes with the character Jo Durkin, a cop friend from Scudder's past, played by Ruth Wilson.
+Frank praised Wilson's performance, but decided Scudder was a stronger character on his own.
+Neeson's real-life son Micheál Richardson was featured in another cut subplot as Scudder's son.
+Neeson supported the removal of this part, saying: “It didn't belong, it cluttered things up."